 Dog Quality lists various symptoms that dog owners should look out for in order to pick up on the signs of arthritis as early as possible.
 Some of the most common symptoms include:

 - Your dog takes longer to stand up after a nap and shows signs of stiffness.

 - Obvious changes in the way your dog sits down.

 - Your dog does not want to go on regular walks anymore.

-- Your dog sleeps more than He/She normally do.
+- Your dog sleeps more than He/She normally does.

 - Your dog does not have the ability to jump anymore.

 - Your dog does not greet you when you come home anymore.